 It's a good idea to give your dog or puppy its meals at the same time every day.
 Puppies usually eat several small meals over the course of the day, while adult dogs get one or two larger meals.
 Talk to your veterinarian to figure out the best type and portion of food for your dog.

 Dogs should get outside to go relieve themselves at about the same time each day.
 Puppies need frequent potty breaks, while older dogs can hold it for longer periods.
 Keep this in mind when creating a schedule for your dog.

 Putting this on a schedule will greatly enhance your housebreaking efforts.
 Dogs will be more likely to hold it if they can reliably predict when they'll get a chance to go outside and relieve themselves.

 Walks and Playtime

 Plan on spending about an hour or more each day walking and playing with your dog.
 All dogs will benefit from this type of exercise and mental stimulation.
 Getting this activity every day can help curb destructive behavior.

 It's a good idea to add training time to your dog's schedule every day.
-It helps improve his behavior, and it provides him with some mental stimulation.
+It helps improve its behavior, and it provides it with some mental stimulation.
 There are a few ways to add training to your schedule each day:

 - Training sessions: Training sessions are short (about 10 minutes) periods you set aside a few times each day to work on a particular skill, such as basic commands.
 This is a great way to train a dog to do new behaviors and to reinforce them.
 Clicker training is one method that works well with a session approach.